-This historic 24.5 mile recreational trail links Champaign and Vermilion counties in east central Illinois, from Urbana on the west to Kickapoo State Park on the east.
 The project was originally spearheaded under the leadership of Heartland Pathways and the Champaign County Design and Conservation Foundation.
 The Champaign County Forest Preserve District, Illinois Department of Natural Resources, and Vemilion County Conservation District own and manage the portion of the trail within their respective counties.

 The natural resources of this area provided prehistoric peoples, Native Americans and early non-native immigrants with the materials they needed to survive.
 This rich environment allowed local populations to settle, grow, and develop new technologies, leading to the 1869 construction of the railway that will serve as

 the base of the Kickapoo Rail Trail.
 This line, originally the Indianapolis, Bloomington, and Western Railway, will allow travelers of today to ride and walk in the footsteps of Native Americans, early settlers, and even the young attorney Abraham Lincoln, who rode a nearby route on horseback as part of the 8th Judicial Circuit.